KD-33/scholarship.AIstyle/Case-Studies.md

-# Case Studies
+i# Case Studies

 I am going to demonstrate all five different essay writing methods on one scholarship application and then explain which essay I chose to submit and which writing method was my favorite.
 It's important to note that this is just how to write a base/rough draft essay.
 I would recommend reading through the rough draft yourself first and then picking out specific areas you want to edit.
-You can either edit the essay manually or use AI.
-If you are looking for the best way to edit using AI check out our [Editing Tips](Editing-Tips.md) page!
+You can either edit the essay manually or using AI.
+To learn the best ways to edit essays that you wrote with AI assistance check out our [Editing Tips](Editing-Tips.md) page!

 ## [Study #1](https://www.nshss.org/scholarships/s/nshss-artificial-intelligence-ai-innovation-scholarship/)
 Essay Requirements: